 by Francis O’Neill

 This article is now included, and developed further, in my mind, body & spirit self-help guide Steps to Health, Wealth and Inner Peace.
-Get a FREE copy here.
+Get a copy here.
 This book is also available through Amazon, Barnes & Noble, Smashwords, iBooks, Nook and Kobo. [ 8 Tips for visualising success ]

 Using creative visualisation